romellem/yamodal/README.md

 This means that any `beforeInsertIntoDom`, `onAppend`, or `afterInsertIntoDom` functions will also run.

+Since usually the modal is opened by a click event, programmatic openings have a "dummy" event passed in.
+This dummy event will have a type of `'yamodal.open'`.
-Optionally you can send a custom event to the open handler.
-For this manual call, this defaults to `undefined`.
+Optionally, you can send your own custom event to the open handler.

 ```js
 // Automatically open our modal after a 1 second delay